ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-office-365.md

 #### Disclaimer

-* Apply this rule if: The recipient is locked..`Outside the organization`
+* Apply this rule if: The recipient is located `Outside the organization`
 * Do the following actions: Append the message with the disclaimer

 ```